Skip to Content

 Avoid Sulfates and Harsh Chemicals

-2. Parabens: These preservatives can disrupt your hair’s natural balance.
+2. Parabens: These preservatives can disrupt your scalp’s natural balance and cause irritation

 How to Keep Dry Curly Hair Moisturized